textpattern/textpattern/sites/README.txt

 * Go to: http://example.com and click the textpattern/setup/ link.

-* Textpattern will tell you to place your config.php file in /textpattern/.
+* Follow the instructions.
+On the MySQL setup page, Textpattern will tell you to place your config.php file in /textpattern/.
 This is INCORRECT.
 Place it in the private subdirectory of your site.
   For example:

-    /sites/site1/private/config.php.
+    /sites/site1/private/config.php

 * IMPORTANT!
 When you create your config.php file, be sure to add the following line just before the closing '?>' tag: